G Herbo: Legal issues

 In February 2018, Wright and two other men were arrested after their limousine driver informed police that some of his passengers had weapons.
 Wright was observed in the rear driver-side passenger seat placing a Fabrique National handgun in the seat rear pocket.
 Neither Wright nor the other two men had Illinois firearm owner's identification cards, and all three were charged with aggravated unlawful use of a weapon, a felony under the Illinois Compiled Statutes.
-In 2019, Wright plead guilty to one count of unlawful use of a weapon, a misdemeanor, and was sentenced to two years of probation.

 Wright was arrested in Atlanta on April 19, 2019, for simple battery after an alleged physical altercation with the mother of his child, Ariana "Ari" Fletcher.
 Fletcher shared her story on Instagram on Thursday, April 18, stating, "He kicked my door down to get in my house because I wouldn't let him in, beat the fuck out of me in front of my son.
 Then he took my son outside to his friends and had them drive off with my son, hid all my knifes in my house, broke my phone and locked me inside and beat the fuck out of me again…" She stated there were physical signs of abuse as well, such as a black eye, and scrapes, cuts and bruises all over her body.
 Wright was released one week later on $2,000 bail.
 Upon his release, he took to Instagram Live to discuss the altercation with Fletcher.
 In the video session, Herbo stated that Fletcher had stolen jewelry from his mother's house.
 Specifically he stated, "I've been quiet all this time.
 I ain't do no insurance claim or try to get you locked up.
 Nothing.
 You told me to come to Atlanta to get the jewelry back."

 On December 2, 2020, Wright and several associates, Antonio "T-Glo" Strong, Wright's promoter and manager; South Side rapper Joseph "Joe Rodeo" Williams; and alleged co-conspirators Steven Hayes Jr., Demario Sorrells and Terrence Bender, all from Chicago, were indicted on 14 federal charges that included wire fraud, and aggravated identity theft, in a federal court in Massachusetts.
 It was alleged that Wright and his associates bought expensive trips and designer puppies, and rented luxury villas in Jamaica and private jets, all with stolen identification.
 It is alleged that the fraud amounted to millions of dollars over a four-year period dating back to 2016.

 Wright pleaded guilty to conspiring to commit wire fraud and making false statements at a federal court in Springfield, Massachusetts on July 28, 2023, while agreeing to pay a fine of $140,000.
 In exchange, the prosecutors dropped several counts of aggravated identity theft.